How to Build Mental Immunity

 Mental immune deficiencies occur when the mind fails to generate the antibodies (doubts, basically) needed to ward off problematic ideas.
 If you’re too trusting or gullible, bad information will get past your filters.

-In contrast, mental autoimmunity occurs when the mind’s defenses attack good information to protect problematic beliefs.
+In contrast, mental allergic reactions occur when the mind’s defenses attack good information to protect problematic beliefs.
 If you’re too skeptical or critical, good information will get caught in those same filters.

 Indiscriminate trust is a bad thing, but indiscriminate suspicion can be even worse; it leads to cynicism, anxiety, and ultimately, nihilism.
 If you only “think critically” long enough to defeat views you don’t favor, you’re not reasoning, you’re rationalizing.